 Mr. Harada holds Bachelor of Arts in Economics from Keio University, and Master of Arts in Economics from New York University.
 Prior to his current carrier, he worked as a journalist for the political division of NHK – Public TV Japan.

 Akito Machida graduated from Faculty of Mechanical Engineering, Chiba Institute of Technology, Japan.
-He joined to Mayekawa in 1985 and has developed an air cycle refrigerator, a turbo Brayton cycle refrigerator and a helium refrigerator.
+He joined to Mayekawa in 1985 and has developed an air cycle refrigerator, a turbo Brayton cycle refrigerator and a helium refrigerator and the high temperature heat pumps.
 Currently, he is a director of Mayekawa Mfg.
 Co., Ltd, and Head of Research and Development Center since 2014.

 Mr. Okada is the President of the Japanese Refrigeration and Air Conditioning Industry Association (JRAIA).
 JRAIA represents all of the major manufacturers of refrigeration and air conditioning equipment in Japan.
 Prior to being the President of the JRAIA, Mr. Okada worked on the technical design of air conditioning equipment at Mitsubishi, where he had a distinguished career, including responsibility for Mitsubishi in Europe.